Timeline of the Russo-Ukrainian war (8 June 2023 – 31 August 2023): 11 July

 Russia launched another drone strike overnight on Kyiv and Odesa.
 Ukrainian authorities reported no casualties and that 26 out of 28 drones launched were shot down.
-A woman was killed by shelling in Sofiivka, Kherson Oblast, while another was killed in Huliapole, Zaporizhzhia Oblast.
+A woman was killed by shelling in Sofiivka, Kherson Oblast, while another was killed in Huliaipole, Zaporizhzhia Oblast.

 A hotel used to house senior Russian military officials and the headquarters of the 58th Combined Arms Army was reportedly destroyed by a missile strike in Berdiansk.
 Among those reportedly killed was Lieutenant-General Oleg Tsokov, the deputy commander of the Russian Southern Military District, making him the highest ranking Russian officer killed during the invasion.
 Explosions reported at Novooleksiivka, Kherson Oblast, were believed to have come from a Russian ammunition dump.

 Russian forces claimed to have advanced by 1.5 kilometers (0.9 miles) near Lyman.

 In Russia, Navy Captain Stanislav Rzhitsky, deputy head of military mobilization efforts in Krasnodar, was shot and killed while jogging.
 As commander of the submarine Krasnodar based in the Black Sea, he was accused of having launched missiles that struck Vinnytsia in July 2022 and killed 23 civilians, although his father claimed he had left active service prior to the invasion in 2021.